 Most malocclusions or “bad bites” are hereditary.
 These inherited problems include too much space between teeth, missing teeth, extra teeth, crowded teeth, as well as various jaw issues.
 Some malocclusions are acquired through prolonged thumb-sucking, early or late loss of baby teeth, or accidents.
 However the malocclusion developed, Clay Center Family Dental Care can recommend orthodontic treatment that corrects it.

-Dr. Kruse and Dr. Harness know that braces are a very reliable way to improve the appearance of your smile.
+Dr. Kruse knows that braces are a very reliable way to improve the appearance of your smile.
 This improvement may affect more than just your appearance as it can make you feel more attractive and more confident.
-They want you to have a beautiful, healthy smile - one that you can be proud of.
+They want you to have a beautiful, healthy smile – one that you can be proud of.
 Many “bad bite” problems affect not only the teeth, but the development and appearance of the face.
 Malocclusion can affect the way a person looks, talks, and chews.
-Discuss your particular circumstances with Dr. Kruse or Dr. Harness.
+Discuss your particular circumstances with Dr. Kruse.

 - Invisalign® can treat many orthodontic problems